Jackie Congedo — In Conversation

 “Senate President Larry Obhof has understood this need for years, and made this a priority issue.
 We are likewise appreciative of the support from other Senate leaders, including Minority Leader Kenny Yuko, President Pro Tem Bob Peterson, Majority Floor Leader Matt Huffman, and Assistant Minority Leader Cecil Thomas.
 Finance Chairman Matt Dolan took an early interest in working this issue and we appreciate too the bipartisan support of the committee, led by Ranking Member Vernon Sykes.
 Senator Kirk Schuring took an untiring role as lead sponsor of the personnel amendment which was also offered and supported by a bipartisan roster of individual senators: Senators Nickie Antonio, Andrew Brenner, Hearcel Craig, Teresa Fedor, Stephanie Kunze, and Michael Rulli.

 “In the House we know that nothing could have happened on this issue without the support of Speaker Larry Householder, and we are grateful as well for the support of Minority Leader Emilia Sykes.
 We commend Speaker Pro Tem Jim Butler for his support and effort on this and also are thankful for the leadership of Majority Leader Bill Seitz.
 On the Minority side, we couldn’t have asked for stronger advocates than Reps.
-Boggs and Kent Smith.
+Kristin Boggs and Kent Smith.
 Our bipartisan trio of lead sponsors in the House were Reps.
 Dave Greenspan, (former Montgomery County Sheriff) Phil Plummer, who understands this issue from a professional lens, and Casey Weinstein.
-Chairman Scott Oelslager was generous in giving his time because he cared deeply regarding the underlying need, and as in the Senate, the committee led on this issue with true bipartisanship for which we thank Ranking Member Jack Cera.
+Chairman Scott Oelslager was generous in giving his time because he cared deeply regarding the underlying need, and as in the Senate, the committee led on this issue with true bipartisanship, for which we thank Ranking Member Jack Cera.
 Other members of the House who submitted and supported these amendments were Reps.
-Antani, Carfagna, Carruthers, Crawley, Ginter, Green, Keller, Kelly, McClain, Miranda, Patton, Rogers, & Romanchuk.”
+Antani, Carfagna, Carruthers, Crawley, Ginter, Green, Keller, Kelly, Leland, McClain, Miranda, Patton, Rogers, Boyd, and Romanchuk.”